RenAIssance-bilkent/renai-backend/README.md

 !!!
 Track class contains string metadata, those are input features for the model that will be determined later so for now it is just string.
 ## API Endpoints
-* POST /api/auth/register: Register a new user.
+* POST /api/u/register: Register a new user.
-* POST /api/auth/login: Authenticate a user.
+* POST /api/auth/: Authenticate a user.
-* GET /api/tracks: List all tracks for the authenticated user.
+* GET /api/u/[id]: Get user by id.
 * POST /api/tracks/generate: Generate a new track.
-* PUT /api/users/update: Update user profile.
+* PUT /api/u: Update user profile.
+* DELETE /api/u/[id]: Delete user by id.